Yes You Can by Marx Design

 The strength of Marx’s idea lies in the word ‘can’, functioning as a verb and a noun.
 The use of colour, typography and copy-writing either supports or furthers this principle idea.
 Rather than positioning it in relation to something else, an antagonist to alcohol, the message is ‘positive, inclusive, and non-judgmental’.
 Humour plays a roll in developing this by way of can-based puns, however, ‘Taking the piss out of drinking’ feels more like the opposition the brand sought to avoid.

-It could be said that the visual language plays with an aspect of political voice through a bright colour palette and a tall condensed sans-serif, calling to mind protest placards and signage.
+It could be said that the visual language plays with an aspect of political voice through a bright colour palette and tall condensed sans-serif TT Trailers, calling to mind protest placards and signage.
 It is, perhaps, simpler and less referential than this, operating more along the lines of ‘statement as brand’, an empowerment rather than an expression of marginalisation.

 There are some nice details throughout that provide variation alongside the repetition in copy.
 The logo, for instance, becomes an adaptable 3D can-shaped cylinder that can be used in different orientations.
 It becomes an interactive element on screen, and is tossed around freely on the face of packaging.